 Introduction to R Normal Distribution

-In these articles, we will learn about R Normal Distribution.
+The following article provides an outline for R Normal Distribution.
 Normal Distribution is one of the fundamental concepts in Statistics.
 It is defined by the equation of probability density function.
 The probability density function is defined as the normal distribution with mean and standard deviation.

 The above definition is suited in statistics, but in R, “It is the collection of data from different independent sources.”
 The variables are assigned on the horizontal axis, and the count of those values is on the vertical axis.
 The center of the curve represents the mean.
 In the ideal normally distributed graph, half of the variable values lie to the left, half of them to the right of the mean.